iFraan/rocketleague.js/readme.md

 }
 ```
 # Disclaimer
-This project is fully for educational purposes and if you want to use the valorant api in a production/commertial enviroment you should ask for one at [Rocket League Support](https://support.rocketleague.com/hc/en-us) or email the guys at [TRNetwork](https://tracker.gg/).
+This project is fully for educational purposes and if you want to use the rocketleague api in a production/commertial enviroment you should ask for one at [Rocket League Support](https://support.rocketleague.com/hc/en-us) or email the guys at [TRNetwork](https://tracker.gg/).